makrai/notes/wagner2203-transformer-speech-emo-valence.md

 ## 5.1 Why do transformer-based models generalise so well?

-* Even without pre-training, the latent space provided by the transformer architecture generalises better than CNN14, as it
+* Even without pre-training, the latent space generalises better than CNN14
-  * abstracts away domain and speaker
+* it abstracts away domain and speaker
 * Pre-training
   * marginally improves arousal and dominance performance but is
-    * critical for valence.
+  * critical for valence

 ## 5.2 How important is a fine-tuning of the transformer layers?